astropy/astropy/docs/install.rst

 Building from Source
 ********************

-If you want to build from source, follow the instructions for :ref:`contributing_environment`.
+If you want to build the code from source, follow the instructions for :ref:`contributing_environment`.

+Building the documentation is typically not necessary unless you are developing code or documentation or do not have internet access, because the latest (and archive) versions of Astropy's documentation are available at `docs.astropy.org <https://docs.astropy.org>`_ .
+The process is described in :ref:`astropy-dev:builddocs`.

 .. _sourcebuildtest: